 Every plant-based cook should know how to make a simple low-salt vegetable broth.
-And in this post, I have both an Instant Pot recipe and how to make in on the stove-top, as well.
+And in this post, I have both an Instant Pot recipe and how to make your own vegetable broth on the stove-top, as well.

 The reason vegetable broth is important is that many plant-based recipes use it.
 Take soup, for example, almost all include a vegetable broth.

 It’s also beneficial when making grains as vegetable broth boosts flavor instead of water.
-You can even use vegetable broth instead of oil when sauteing onions.
+You can even use plant-based broth instead of oil when sauteing onions.

-I know store-bought broths are easy to use, but you’ll be hard pressed to find one without a lot of salt.
-So, do find time in your busy schedule to make some homemade low-salt vegetable broth either on the stove or in your Instant Pot.
+I know store-bought veggie broth is easy to use, but you’ll be hard pressed to find one without a lot of salt.
+So, do find time in your busy schedule to make some homemade low salt vegetable broth either on the stove or in your Instant Pot.

 Store it in the freezer for those times when you need it most (more hints on how to do that below).